thillRobot/ros2_workshop/docs/module6/tutorial6-turtlebot3-navigation.md

  - In the entity tree to the bottom right, click on 'Sun' and expand the 'light' menu above.
 Scroll down in the menu or drag the split screen down and disable 'Cast shadows'.

-If the simulator is usable, drive the robot into the house using the keyboard.
-Take a screen capture of the Gazebo window showing the robot in the house, include the terminal with the keyboard node in the screen caputure image.
 ![tutorial5-turtlebot3-simulations](images/tutorial5-figure2.png)

 ## Deliverable
 Write a brief summary (1-2 paragraphs) on what you have accomplished and what you struggled with.
-Include an image that shows both the robot in the house and the keyboard terminal.
-Submit your work as a single .pdf document
+Include screenshots showing the Gazebo and RVIZ windows for both part 1 and part 2, and the .pgm image of the map created in part 1.
+Submit your work as a single .pdf document.